-Here are seven effective ways to teach reading:
+Here are seven effective different ways to teach reading:

 2. Take advantage of technology.
 Look for educational websites that provide interactive games that make reading more fun and interesting.
 Most kids love to play any type of online game, even if it’s one that’s teaching them something.
 There are many different types of reading games available designed to be engaging and help students see the fun side of books.

 3. Allow your student to choose reading material she enjoys.
 If she is interested in the subject then she will be more determined to learn how to read the stories.
+For example, if your child is fascinated with science, try some science books together.
 It will also encourage her to read more often and the more she practices, the better reader she will become.